 Designing any course online via a Learning Management Application is not just a one-time thing.
 The content of the course needs to be revised time and again according to the feedback given by the students who take up the courses.
 This feedback can be in a sort of any comment, or by a questionnaire or simply by ratings, quizzes and results.
 Artificial Intelligence enables the utilization of an artificial network of neural connections or even deep-seated algorithms for processing the information to optimize the content which requires a very minimal amount of human intervention.

 Machines and artificial intelligence are known to take over our world.
 Such trends have led us, humans, to adapt ourselves to the ever-changing trends in the environment.
-But with the rise of AI and loss of departments are you worried whether AI will replace human intelligence?
+But with the rise of AI and the loss of departments are you worried whether AI will replace human intelligence?
 If so, this article will help you understand why it will not do so.

 What is Artificial Intelligence?